PixArt-alpha/PixArt-sigma/README.md

 - [ ] Diffusers (stable official version)
 - [ ] Training code of One Step Sampling with [DMD](https://arxiv.org/abs/2311.18828)
 - [ ] Model zoo (2K)

+---
+# 🤗Acknowledgements
+- Thanks to [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha), [DiT](https://github.com/facebookresearch/DiT) and [OpenDMD](https://github.com/Zeqiang-Lai/OpenDMD) for their wonderful work and codebase!
+- Thanks to [Diffusers](https://github.com/huggingface/diffusers) for their wonderful technical support and awesome collaboration!
+- Thanks to [Hugging Face](https://github.com/huggingface) for sponsoring the nicely demo!

+# 📖BibTeX
+    @misc{chen2024pixartsigma,
+      title={PixArt-\Sigma: Weak-to-Strong Training of Diffusion Transformer for 4K Text-to-Image Generation}, author={Junsong Chen and Chongjian Ge and Enze Xie and Yue Wu and Lewei Yao and Xiaozhe Ren and Zhongdao Wang and Ping Luo and Huchuan Lu and Zhenguo Li}, year={2024},
+      eprint={2403.04692},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}